astrakho/medBase/README.md

 # django_medbase

-Prototype of a web catalog for a medical company.
+Prototype of a web catalog for a medical company powered by Django.